Democratic Party (United States): Economic issues

-Equal economic opportunity, a social safety net, and strong labor unions have historically been at the heart of Democratic economic policy.
-The Democratic Party's economic policy positions, as measured by votes in Congress, tend to align with those of middle class.
-Democrats support a progressive tax system, higher minimum wages, Social Security, universal health care, public education, and subsidized housing.
+The social safety net and strong labor unions have been at the heart of Democratic economic policy since the New Deal in the 1930s.
+The Democratic Party's economic policy positions, as measured by votes in Congress, tend to align with those of the middle class.
+Democrats support a progressive tax system, higher minimum wages, equal opportunity employment, Social Security, universal health care, public education, and subsidized housing.
 They also support infrastructure development and clean energy investments to achieve economic development and job creation.

 Since the 1990s, the party has at times supported centrist economic reforms that cut the size of government and reduced market regulations.
 The party has generally rejected both laissez-faire economics and market socialism, instead favoring Keynesian economics within a capitalist market-based system.
+However, the party is not social democratic and does not base its policies on organized labor.
+Since the 2020s, the party has also been distancing itself from predistributive economic policies such as job guarantees, minimum wage increases, protectionism and pro-union legislation.

 Fiscal policy

 Democrats support a more progressive tax structure to provide more services and reduce economic inequality by making sure that the wealthiest Americans pay more in taxes.

+Democrats and Republicans traditionally take differing stances on eradicating poverty.
+Brady said "Our poverty level is the direct consequence of our weak social policies, which are a direct consequence of weak political actors".

 They oppose the cutting of social services, such as Social Security, Medicare, and Medicaid, believing it to be harmful to efficiency and social justice.
 Democrats believe the benefits of social services in monetary and non-monetary terms are a more productive labor force and cultured population and believe that the benefits of this are greater than any benefits that could be derived from lower taxes, especially on top earners, or cuts to social services.
 Furthermore, Democrats see social services as essential toward providing positive freedom, freedom derived from economic opportunity.
 The Democratic-led House of Representatives reinstated the PAYGO (pay-as-you-go) budget rule at the start of the 110th Congress.